Gavr101/Spectroscopy_FL_4_ions/README.md

 # Description of the purpose of the files in this project
 Directory hierarchy:

-0) Auxiliary code:
+1) Main_experiment: code implementing the training and validation of KAN and reference methods:
+    * Squeezed_input.ipynb - Compression (parameterization) of input spectra up to 5 values.
+Perceptron and KAN training on compressed spectra.
+    * Mult_exper_Cr/Cu/Ni/NO3.ipynb - Launch of RF, GB, MLP and KAN models to determine the metal ion Cr/Cu/Ni/NO3 while maintaining statistics.

+2) Interpretability: the study of the interpretation of KAN in solving the inverse problem of spectroscopy.
+    * Interp_squeezed_input.ipynb - a study of the interpretative capabilities of improved KAN visualization.
+    * Interp_squeezed_input_lmd.ipynb - exploring the interpretative capabilities of $\lambda$-KAN.

+3) Вспомогательный код:
-    * json_config.txt - configuration file with hyperparameters of the models.
+    * json_config.txt - configuration files with hyper parameters of models..
     * raw_data_processing.py - functions for loading fluorescence maps.
     * tools.py -
         1. functions for working with JSON files;
         2. functions for compressing input spectra;
         3. definition of class KAN_es(KAN) - KAN with early stopping based on the validation set.
 Saved here as legacy, which was used for gaining publicated materials.
 We recommend use KAN_es_2 class instead.
         4. definition of class KAN_es_2(KAN) - KAN with early stopping based on the validation set and enhanced plotting techniqe.

-1) Code demonstrating the operation of several stages of the project:
-    * Full_input.ipynb - Training a perceptron and KAN on full spectra as input (500 values).
-    * Squeezed_input.ipynb - Compression (parameterization) of input spectra to 5 values.
-Training a perceptron and KAN on compressed spectra.
-    * Mult_exper.ipynb - example of multiple runs of RF, GB, MLP, and KAN models to identify a single metal ion with a set of statistics.
-    * Interp_squeezed_input.ipynb - investigating interpretation capabilities of defolt KAN plotting.
-    * Interp_squeezed_input_2.ipynb - repeats after Interp_squeezed_input.ipynb, but with enhanced plotting of KAN.

-2) Running the code from Mult_exper.ipynb for different ions.
-    * Mult_exper_Cr.ipynb
-    * Mult_exper_Cu.ipynb
-    * Mult_exper_Ni.ipynb
-    * Mult_exper_NO3.ipynb

----